 What are the National Park purposes and duty?

-“of conserving and enhancing the natural beauty, wildlife and cultural heritage of the (Dartmoor National Park) area”.
+First Purpose: To conserve and enhance the natural beauty, wildlife and cultural heritage of the area.

-“of promoting opportunities for the understanding and enjoyment of the special qualities of the (Dartmoor National Park) area by the public”.
+Second Purpose: To promote opportunities for the understanding and enjoyment of the Special Qualities of the National Park by the public.

 Pursuit of the purposes can lead to conflicts, such as the need to conserve wildlife and habitats, but also encourage people to enjoy and learn from the countryside.
 In circumstances where the purposes of the National Park conflict the Sandford Principle is used to guide decision making.
 The Sandford Principle states that if there is a conflict between National Park purposes which cannot be resolved, the first purpose, of conserving and enhancing the natural beauty, wildlife and cultural heritage, will be given greater weight.